Francis Drake (antiquary)

 Francis Drake (January 1696 – 16 March 1771) was an English antiquary and surgeon, best known as the author of an influential history of York, which he entitled Eboracum after the Roman name for the city.

 Early life

 Drake was born in Pontefract, where his father, Reverend Francis Drake, was vicar, and was baptised there on 22 January 1696.
 His elder brother was the clergyman Samuel Drake.
 While still an adolescent, he was apprenticed to a York surgeon called Christopher Birbeck.
 Birbeck died in 1717, and, at the age of 21, Drake took over the practice.
 Ten years later he was appointed to the prestigious office of city surgeon of York.

 Marriage

-In 1720, in York Minster, Drake married Mary Woodyeare, daughter of a former secretary to Sir William Temple.
+In 1720, in York Minster, Drake married Mary Woodyeare, daughter of a former secretary to Sir William Temple, 1st Baronet.
 There were five sons, only two of whom survived childhood.
 Mary Drake died in 1728 at the age of 35 and was buried in the church of St Michael le Belfrey, where there is a wall monument to her.